UIUXEngineering/node-typescript-seed/README.md

 ```

 ## Mocks
 To facilitate better testing and consumption, create test mocks independently of your tests.
-You can then reuse the mocks in multiple tests and scenarios in both this project and your consumption projdct.
+You can then reuse the mocks in multiple tests and scenarios in both this project and your consumption project.

 Mocks are built as a deliverable, but not included with application code.
 When consuming the application, you will **not** consume the mock code.
 You can then consume the mocks in unit tests of your consuming application separately.